 Seemingly, Moscow only struck the deal with Turkey to facilitate further gains against the Rebels in Idlib.
 As soon as victory was achieved in al-Duhur, it began to backpaddle on endorsing Operation Olive Branch.
 This is not to say that Afrin is safe from further airstrikes or land incursions.
 The combined forces of Turkish and Syrian Rebels will move forward with the ground operation regardless of the great costs awaiting them.
 It is already reported that TAF air strikes have restarted.

-Urgent Briefing – Iraqi Security Forces (ISF), and unofficially, the Shi’a Popular Mobilization Units (PMUs) spearheaded by Iranian-backed Hashd al-Shabbi have ousted the Kurdish forces from key areas that they’ve expanded to throughout the anti-ISIS campaign: Kirkuk, Sinjar and the Nineveh plains.
+Iraqi Security Forces (ISF) and Iranian-backed Popular Mobilization Units (PMUs) have ousted the Kurdish Pashmerga forces from key areas that they have expanded to throughout the anti-ISIS campaign: Mosul Dam, Kirkuk, Sinjar and the Nineveh plains.
 These events are relevant to comprehend the ongoing tensions within the anti-ISIS camp in Iraq, and subsequently Iran’s asserting geopolitical order.
-The Kurdish independence equation was faulty and overly optimistic, resetting Erbil’s territory and power to 2003 limits.
+Erbil’s push for Kurdish independence was overly optimistic and led to the reversal of the Kurdistan Regional Government’s (KRG) extent to 2003 limits.

 Iraqi Security Forces in Kirkuk’s governor office.